complexlogic/rsgain/README.md

 See [Custom Mode](#custom-mode) for more information.

 ### Custom Mode
-Custom Mode provides more complex command line syntax that is similar in nature to mp3gain and loudgain.
+Custom Mode provides a more complex command line syntax that is similar in nature to mp3gain, loudgain, and similar legacy ReplayGain scanners.
 Only the most basic settings are enabled by default.
 Unlike Easy Mode, Custom Mode works with files, not directories.
 If you want recursive directory-based scanning, you will need to write a wrapper script.

 Custom Mode is invoked with `rsgain custom` followed by options and a list of files to scan.
 For example, scan and tag a short list of MP3 files with album tags enabled:
  ```